SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Experiments

 \subsection{Ablation and Parameter Study}

-\Table{ablation} exhibits quantitative results of landmark detection and lesion matching on the four datasets.
-SAM's accuracy is consistently high in all tasks.
-The coarse-to-fine embedding learning strategy is important to SAM.
-We tested to only learn one embedding for each pixel as in \cite{Pinheiro2020dense} by removing the global embedding.
-As shown in row (b), the results decreased considerably in all tasks, indicating that single-scale embeddings struggle to encode both global and local anatomical information.
-We also trained both global and local embeddings but only used one of them for inference, where the results were not promising as shown in rows (c) and (d).
-The global embedding can provide a rough localization but may not be very accurate (see the small offsets between the global similarity peaks and the red points in Figs.~\ref{fig:overview} and \ref{fig:inference}).
-The local one can locate more precisely but also highlight distant areas with similar local textures if the global similarity is not considered, leading to a large maximum error.
+\Table{ablation} outlines the ablation study results on the five tasks (landmark detection on ChestCT CE, ChestCT NC, hand X-ray, pelvic X-ray; and universal lesion matching).
+As we can see, the coarse-to-fine embedding learning strategy is important to SAM.
+For instance, we test only learning one fine-scale embedding for each pixel and remove the global embedding, which is similar to other dense self-supervised methods~\cite{Pinheiro2020dense, Wang2021Dense}.
+As shown in row (b), the results degrade in all tasks.
+In this setting, the fine-scale embedding has to encode both global and local anatomical information, which is more challenging than our coarse-to-fine strategy.
+We also train both global and local embeddings, but only use one of them for inference.
+As shown in rows (c) and (d), the results are not promising.
+The global embedding can provide a rough localization, but it is not locally accurate (see the small offsets between the global similarity peaks and the red points in Fig.~\ref{fig:inference}).
+When using it alone, mean accuracies of all tasks drop considerably.
+The local embedding can localize more precisely, but it may also highlight distant areas with similar local textures if the global similarity is not considered, leading to a large maximum error, which will decrease the algorithm's stability when it is used in practice.
 This can be further illustrated in \Fig{hand_sim}.
+Neighboring finger joints display similar local texture and may be mismatched by the local embedding, explaining the large error of this dataset in row (d).

-{\bf Sampling strategies:} Applying hard and diverse negative sampling generally improves performance.
-The diverse negative means the $ \ngrand $ random negatives in global embeddings, and the $ \nneg $ random negatives sampled from $ \nlcand $ hard ones in local embeddings.
-For example, in row (h), if we only sample hard negatives in local embedding learning, the maximum error will increase, possibly because the model overfit to the hard examples in the training set, so produced more distant false highlights in the test set.
-In row (i), we trained SAM on the NIH-LN dataset and tested on DeepLesion and ChestCT.
-Its performance degraded slightly compared to (a) which used DeepLesion and ChestCT in training, showing that the learned anatomical embeddings of SAM is generalizable across datasets.
+{\bf Sampling strategies:} Removing the hard negative sampling strategy lowers average accuracy in all tasks, as shown in row (e).
+The difference is more evident in the two X-ray datasets, where the mean errors increase from 13.1 and 32.2 to 19.1 and 39.7, respectively.
+This is possibly because the appearance of each pixel is less distinctive in X-ray images compared to CT images (\Fig{landmark_examples}), so hard negative pixel sampling is more important for X-rays.
+Row (f) outlines performance when removing the diverse negative sampling strategy and only sampling hard negative pixels in training.
+We can find that the mean errors increase in the landmark detection tasks, and the maximum errors increase considerably.
+This is possibly because the model overfits to the hard examples in the training set, so it produces more distant false highlights in the test set, reducing the generalizability and stability of the algorithm.